Moduli spaces of curves with polynomial point counts: Introduction

 \subsection{The thirteenth cohomology group of \texorpdfstring{$\MM_{g,n}$}{mgn}}

 One key new ingredient in the proofs of our main results is the following computation of the degree thirteen cohomology of $\MM_{g,n}$, for all $g$ and $n$.
+This computation necessarily requires a technical discussion.
 We begin by recalling the presentation for $H^{11}(\Mb_{g,n})$ from \cite{CanningLarsonPayne}.
-Let denote the Specht module associated to the hook shape of size $n$ whose vertical part has exactly $m$ boxes.
-It is an irreducible $\ss_n$-representation of dimension $\binom{n-1}{m-1}$ generated by elements $k_P$, for ordered subsets $P \subset \{1, \ldots, n\}$ of size $m$, with relations
+Let denote the Specht $\ss_n$-module associated to the hook shape of size $n$ whose vertical part has exactly $m$ boxes. \ytableausetup{mathmode, boxsize=6mm}